obourgois/docker-rtlfoss/README.md

 # Generic FOSS RTL tools

-This Docker image regroups some handy tools for RTL digital design using Free Open Source Software
+These Docker image build scripts package up into a docker image some handy tools for RTL digital design using bleeding edge versions of Free Open Source Software.
+The goal is for RTL development using FOSS in CI environements or on Linux machines with distros where up-to-date packages are simply not available.
+The packages used are from the Archlinux distro (including the AUR) as this rolling distro has been found to have just the right mix between stability and up-to-date versions

 ## FOSS software